ocpi/ocpi/credentials.md

 To register a CPO in a eMSP platform (or vice versa), the CPO must create a unique token that can be used for authenticating the eMSP.
 This token along with the versions endpoint will have to be sent to the eMSP in some secure way that is outside the scope of this protocol.

+TOKEN_A is given offline, after registration store the TOKEN_C which will be used in future exchanges.

 ![the OCPI registration process](data/registration-sequence.png)

 Due to its symmetric nature, the CPO and eMSP can be swapped in the registration sequence.